 - Diagnostic tests

 - Health Technology Assessment

 PhD project: Investigate the health burdens and economic inequalities arising from musculoskeletal disorders.
 Primarily hip OA, low back pain or shoulder disorders; the costs and effects of interventions.

 Applicants must have a higher research degree or clinical doctorate, a sound background in epidemiology, clinical epidemiology, or economics, and a strong aptitude for mathematics and/or statistics.
-The PhD programme is 3 years full-time study.
+The PhD programme is three years' full-time study.
 The University of Otago is a research-intensive university, rated Five Stars Plus for quality by QS World University Rankings.
 Tuition scholarships are available for applicants with a strong academic record.

 We welcome your enquiries.